It looks like your browser is out of date.

 A free shuttle bus operates between the terminals and car parks every 15 minutes.

-Airport facilities include ATMs and currency exchange, information desks, travel agents, pharmacies, massage parlours, a beauty parlour, a hairdresser, a solarium, as well as slot machines and laundry facilities.
-The ATA Hotel Executive Centre in Area B has business facilities, and there are myriad shopping and dining options.
+Airport facilities include ATMs and currency exchange, information desks, travel agents, pharmacies, massage parlours, a beauty parlour, a hairdresser, as well as slot machines and laundry facilities.
+There are business facilities, and there are myriad shopping and dining options.

 Parking spaces are available in front of the terminal, and there is a variety of options within the garages and long-term lots.
 All parking options are connected to the terminals via walkways or shuttle buses.